OhioUniversityScripps/scripps_college_scripts/cinema4d-r13-installer/cinema4d-r13-installer/Readme.md

-##The file "/payload/Applications/MAXON" is empty.
+##The folder "/payload/Applications/MAXON" is empty.
 Replace it with the real package before creating the package.